Should Legg Mason Low Volatility High Dividend ETF (LVHD) Be on Your Investing Radar?

 Style Box ETF report for LVHD

-Designed to provide broad exposure to the Large Cap Value segment of the US equity market, the Legg Mason Low Volatility High Dividend ETF (LVHD) is a passively managed exchange traded fund launched on 12/28/2015.
+Looking for broad exposure to the Large Cap Value segment of the US equity market?
+You should consider the Legg Mason Low Volatility High Dividend ETF (LVHD), a passively managed exchange traded fund launched on 12/28/2015.

 Why Large Cap Value